Cooper Center Staff

 Colin is married to University High School math teacher Leiba Schuneman and together they have 2 sons, Gavin and Sawyer, and 2 cats, Angie, and Rusty.
 In addition to his duties at the Cooper Center, Colin officiates high school and youth football.
 He also enjoys cooking, reading, hiking, video games, music, and movies.

-Mariah interned with the Tucson Botanical Gardens and has helped with the community garden program at the University of Arizona.
-She got her bachelors in environmental studies and has since worked at both Children's Museums in town, as well as Basis Oro Valley as a first-grade math and science teacher.
-She is excited to use both her environmental knowledge and her teaching experience here at the Center
+Before Cooper Mariah has interned with the Tucson Botanical Gardens and has helped with the community garden program at the University of Arizona.
+She got her bachelor's in Environmental Studies and has since worked at both Children's Museums in town, as well as Basis Oro Valley as a first-grade math and science teacher.
+She is excited to use her environmental knowledge, love of the desert, and her teaching experience here at the Center!

-In her spare time, she likes to dance, draw and hike
+In her spare time, she likes to dance, draw, and bike the loop.

 Brittne is pleased to join the Cooper staff this 2018-2019 season.
 Recently having moved back to Tucson Brittne couldn’t be happier working in the Sonoran Desert she’s called home since birth.